Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Here’s everything you’ll need to make these Banana Walnut Protein Muffins

-• 1 egg
+• 1 egg, whisked

-• 2 very ripe medium-sized bananas
+• 2 very ripe medium-sized bananas, mashed

-• Your favourite protein powder
+• 2 tablespoons (30 grams) protein powder

-• Old fashioned rolled oats
+• 1 tablespoon (6 grams) old fashioned rolled oats

-• Kosher or fine sea salt
+• Pinch of kosher or fine sea salt

 Variations & substitutions

-I use vegan baking sticks to keep these muffins dairy free, and bread flour because it’s higher in protein.
+I often use vegan baking sticks to keep these muffins dairy free, and bread flour because it’s higher in protein.
 This recipe also works well using unsalted butter, all-purpose flour or your favourite 1:1 gluten free flour blend.
 The protein powder is optional.
-Should you choose to omit it, simply replace it with an additional ¼ cup flour!
+Should you choose to omit it, simply replace it with an additional ¼ cup flour.

 Served warm out of the oven with a little almond, peanut or honey butter, these Banana Walnut Protein Muffins are everyone’s favourite muffins!